Chaebol: "Too big to fail"

 During the 1997 Asian financial crisis, bankers feared that chaebols would go bankrupt so they allowed these businesses to roll over their loans each time they were unable to repay their debts.
 Many did not believe that the chaebols were capable of collapsing and that the more they borrowed, the safer they were.

 However, the theory was proven wrong when many businesses collapsed during the crisis.
 Since they were linked through debt guarantees, many of the companies fell into a chain reaction.
 The focus on capacity expansion created debt that was manageable when the economy was growing.
 However, when the economy stalled, debt-to-equity ratios became a huge problem.

 Since the crisis, chaebols had less debt and were less vulnerable to similar crises, as was demonstrated in the 2008 crisis.
-With the growth of the fewer remaining chaebols, however, each of them occupies a larger portion of the economy.
+With the growth of the fewer remaining chaebols, however, each of them occupies a larger portion of the economy, with the largest chaebols making up (by sales revenue) a substantial portion of South Korea's GDP.